telvarost/FinalBeta-StationAPI/README.md

 ## List of tweaks from original mod

+The following features were added to the FinalBeta mod but were not a part of the original:

+Allowing pressure plates to be place-able on fences.

-The following features were removed either because I failed to port them correctly and so disabled them or because they might conflict with the same or similar fix in the AnnoyanceFix mod.
+The following features were removed either because I failed to port them correctly and so disabled them or because they might conflict with the same or similar fix in the AnnoyanceFix mod:

 <details><summary>Updated list of blocks that pickaxes and axes can mine quicker</summary>